TranNhiem/FoxBrain_LLMs/Model_deployment/vllm_endpoint_inference.md

     --chat-template "Path to llama31_chattemplate.jinja"
 ```

+> **Note**: The `--host 0.0.0.0` parameter makes the server accessible from any IP address.
+For security in production environments, you might want to bind to a specific IP address.
+The `--port` parameter (8000 in this example) determines which port the server listens on.

 ### Client Usage

 Once the server is running, use the OpenAI client to interact with it: